Our Personal Travel Agents can help you plan a trip to Austria, and so much more

 Innsbruck Airport

-The airport is located 2.5 miles (about 4km) west of Innsbruck.
+The airport is located about 2.5 miles (approximately 4 km) west of Innsbruck city centre.

 Tel: +43 512 225 250